South Dakota takes home win streak into matchup with Wyoming - WTOP News

 Vermillion, South Dakota; Sunday, 2 p.m.
 EST

-BOTTOM LINE: South Dakota will try to keep its four-game home win streak alive when the Coyotes take on Wyoming.
+BOTTOM LINE: South Dakota will try to keep its four-game home win streak intact when the Coyotes take on Wyoming.

-The Coyotes have gone 3-2 at home.
-South Dakota is fifth in the Summit scoring 70.6 points while shooting 41.6% from the field.
+The Coyotes have gone 3-2 in home games.
+South Dakota is 0-1 in games decided by 3 points or fewer.

-The Cowgirls are 0-3 on the road.
-Wyoming is 2-4 against opponents with a winning record.
+The Cowgirls have gone 0-3 away from home.
+Wyoming has a 2-4 record against teams over .500.

-South Dakota is shooting 41.6% from the field this season, 1.5 percentage points higher than the 40.1% Wyoming allows to opponents.
+South Dakota averages 8.0 made 3-pointers per game, 2.8 more made shots than the 5.2 per game Wyoming allows.
 Wyoming averages 61.3 points per game, 15.4 fewer points than the 76.7 South Dakota gives up.

-TOP PERFORMERS: Alexi Hempe is shooting 37.5% from beyond the arc with 2.5 made 3-pointers per game for the Coyotes, while averaging 12.5 points.
+TOP PERFORMERS: Grace Larkins is shooting 47.6% and averaging 22.8 points for the Coyotes.

-Allyson Fertig is averaging 18.1 points, 11.1 rebounds and 1.7 blocks for the Cowgirls.
+Allyson Fertig is scoring 18.1 points per game and averaging 11.1 rebounds for the Cowgirls.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.